 2. Northern Sierra Madre National Park

-The park is one of the underrated beautiful spots in Cagayan Valley.
-It hosts one of the country’s few remaining primary forests that is home to critically endangered species such as the Philippine Monkey-Eating Eagle.
+The park is one of the most underrated beautiful spots in Cagayan Valley.
+It hosts one of the country’s few remaining primary forests that are home to critically endangered species such as the Philippine Monkey-Eating Eagle.

 It is a perfect spot for hiking or mountaineering and much of it remains unexplored.
-Hiking to the park will therefore lead tourists into rare encounters with the wild.
+Hiking to the park will therefore lead tourists to rare encounters with the wild.

 Caves, waterfalls, and blue lagoons can be found.
 Its coasts are also lined with pristine beaches.
 Unfortunately, human encroachments and development are threatening this fragile ecosystem.

 Callao Cave is among the most frequented tourist destinations in Cagayan valley.
 It features a seven-chambered cave with stunning limestone rock formations reminiscent of a cathedral dome.

 One of these chambers contains a stone altar illuminated by a natural skylight.
 That gives the cave an eerie catacomb-like experience.

 Then, there’s the cave where millions of bats dwell and another cave that hosts numerous red-billed hornbills.
 One of the caves here also houses the Basilica Minore of Our Lady of Piat.